Top 10 Corrupt Politician

 Why we elect politicians?
 A simple answer to this question is that we want them to stand for us and do some meaningful work for the betterment of our lives.
 Like every other nation in the world, the American public also elects its politicians so that they could represent interests of common man in the halls of government.
 Unfortunately, expectations of public come to an end when plans and proposals for community development derail by the dubious presence of corruption.
 Our government’s officials take oath to serve the interests of public and are entrusted with a duty to serve the people but all this looks like a fool’s paradise when none of these duties is brought into practice.
 Politicians are over and again caught with their hand in the cookie jar.
-Here is a list that mentions The Top 10 Crooked American Politician.
+Here is a list that mentions:

 1. Senator Budd Dwyer

-Budd Dwyer tried to end his life on January 22, 1987, when found guilty of a great number of political scams and corruption.
+Budd Dwyer tried to end his life on January 22, 1987, when found guilty of a great number of political corruption and scams.
 He was charged with accepting a whopping campaign donation for exchange of a multi-million dollar contract with a famed computer company, 1 count of conspiracy to commit bribery and 4 counts of inter-state transportation in aiding racketeering,.
 Mr. Dwyer was charged with 55 years of sentence and immense fines.

 2. Governor Ray Blanton

 Mr. Ray Blanton, Governor of Tennessee set some criminals scot free and sent them back into the society.
 During his incumbency he released 24 convicted assasins and another 28 culprits that were charged for a plethora of serious criminal activity.
+It made him the corrupt government officials of US.

 3. Rep. Maxine Waters